Empathetech-LLC/empathetech_flutter_ui/README.md

 EFUI provides a starter kit for every aspect of digital accessibility:
 - **Platform availability**
   - Thanks to Flutter, EFUI is fully cross platform!
-EFUI can build apps for Android, iOs, Linux, MacOS, Windows and Web!
+EFUI can build apps for Android, iOS, Linux, MacOS, Windows and Web!
     - Thanks to integration with [Flutter Platform Widgets](https://pub.dev/packages/flutter_platform_widgets), apps built with EFUI will gracefully adapt to Cupertino (Apple) and Material (Android and beyond) styling
 - **Screen reader compliance**
   - The [example app](./example/lib/screens/) and all [custom widgets](./lib/src/classes/) have been manually verified with [TalkBack](https://support.google.com/accessibility/android/answer/6006598?hl=en) and [VoiceOver](https://support.apple.com/guide/iphone/turn-on-and-practice-voiceover-iph3e2e415f/ios)